Dominic Treadwell-Collins: Post EastEnders

 Treadwell-Collins' new post as Head of Television at Blueprint Television was announced on 7 June 2016.
 Treadwell-Collins stated his admiration of films produced by Blueprints and his excitement to "develop their television arm".
 The co-chairman of Blueprint Pictures, Graham Broadbent, added that the company were "excited to have someone of his experience and calibre to launch Blueprint's TV side".
 Whilst at Blueprint, he developed and produced A Very English Scandal for the BBC and Amazon, starring Hugh Grant and Ben Whishaw, written by Russell T Davies and directed by Stephen Frears, winning Golden Globe, Emmy, Critics Choice, Rose D'Or, RTS and BAFTA awards.

 He left Blueprint in 2019 to set up his own label, Happy Prince, at ITV Studios.
 In 2022, he wrote and produced Holding for ITV and Virgin Media, based on the novel by Graham Norton and directed by Kathy Burke.

+Happy Prince’s second production – YOU&ME – was developed with new writer Jamie Davis.
+Executive Producer Russell T Davies, who brought Jamie’s script to Happy Prince, worked with Dominic and Head of Development Pia Masters to turn one film script into a three part returning television format about love and loss.
+Filmed over the summer of 2022 for ITV, You&Me aired on ITVX in February 2023.

+In March 2023, Happy Prince began filming the eight part adaptation of Jilly Cooper’s RIVALS for Disney+ and Hulu.
+With a diverse writers room, the drama explored 1980s sexual and racial politics under the cover of a glossy romp.
+Executive produced by Dominic, Alexander Lamb, Laura Wade, Felicity Blunt, and Jilly Cooper RIVALS proved phenomenally popular with audiences becoming Disney+ UK’s biggest drama launch to date and winning critical acclaim with 9 BAFTA nominations securing wins for Hair & Makeup and Production Design and winning Dominic an RTS Award for writing.

+Rivals received Programme of the Year and Best Drama Programme at The Broadcast Digital Awards, and was named 53 in The TIMES Top 100 British TV shows of the 21st century, and has just been nominated for an International Emmy for Best Drama Series.
+The highly anticipated second series is currently being filmed in and around Bristol for TX in 2026.